- 1871-1978 [predominant 1920-1960] (Creation)

 Thomas Forsyth McIlwraith was born in Hamilton, Ontario on April 9, 1899, the son of Thomas and Mary (Stevens) McIlwraith.
 He attended Highfield School and entered McGill University as an undergraduate in Arts in the autumn of 1916.
 His education was temporarily put aside in June of the following year when he enlisted as a private in the University of Toronto Overseas Training Company.
 On reaching Europe at year’s end, he was transferred from the Canadian to the British Expeditionary Force, posted to the King’s Own Scottish Borderers, and promoted to the rank of 2nd Lieutenant.
 He sailed for France a month before the war ended.
 McIlwraith’s war service made him eligible for an Imperial Settlement Scholarship, which took him to Cambridge where he placed in the first class in the Anthropological Tripos in 1921.
-He remained there as a lecturer in the department of Anthropology for a year and then came to Canada as a field assistant of the National Museum of Canada in order to undertake the first comprehensive study of an Indian tribe in Canada.
-His two-volume work on the Bella Coola was not, however, published until 1948, due to lack of funds.
-For the 1924-1925 academic year he held a position as a research assistant at Yale University, then returned to Canada as a lecturer in anthropology at the University of Toronto.
+He remained there as a lecturer in the Department of Anthropology for a year and then came to Canada as a field assistant of the National Museum of Canada in order to undertake the first comprehensive study of an Aboriginal tribe in Canada.
+His two-volume work on the Nuxalk Nation, titled The Bella Coola Indians, was not published until 1948, due to lack of funds.
+For the 1924-1925 academic year, he held a position as a research assistant at Yale University, then returned to Canada as a lecturer in anthropology at the University of Toronto.
 In 1936, when the Department of Anthropology was created, he was appointed Professor and head, a position retained until his death.
-He also held a cross appointment at the Royal Ontario Museum, beginning as a keeper of Ethnological Collections and becoming, in 1947, Acting, and then the Associate Director.
+He also held a cross-appointment at the Royal Ontario Museum, beginning as a keeper of Ethnological Collections and becoming, in 1947, Acting and then the Associate Director.

 Immediate source of acquisition or transfer